Lexington-class battlecruiser: Pacific developments

-As the NWC continued its studies, the Imperial Japanese Navy (IJN) annihilated the Russian Baltic Fleet at the Battle of Tsushima in 1905.
+As the NWC continued its studies, the Imperial Japanese Navy (IJN) scored a decisive victory over the Russian Baltic Fleet at the Battle of Tsushima in 1905.
 Japan had already been a concern of the U.S. Navy.
 Strategist and Admiral Alfred Thayer Mahan had warned then-Assistant Secretary of the Navy Theodore Roosevelt in 1897 of a much greater likelihood of conflict in the Pacific than in the Atlantic.
 Roosevelt himself, as President of the United States, had written before Tsushima to British diplomat Cecil Spring Rice, "The Japs interest me and I like them.
 I am perfectly well aware that if they win out it may possibly mean a struggle between them and us in the future."
 Tsushima sealed the outcome of the Russo-Japanese War in Japan's favor, signaled its emergence as a world power and began a period of rivalry with the United States over intentions in the Pacific theater, as the two now became the dominant military powers there.
 An immediate consequence was the four Tsukuba-class armored cruisers, laid down between 1905 and 1908.
 These ships were designed to carry four 12 in guns, a size generally allocated to capital ships and unprecedented for armored cruisers.
 They would be protected with 8 in of belt and turret armour and 3 in of deck armour and be capable of a speed of 20.5 knots.
 The Tsukubas were intended to take the place of aging battleships and thus showed Japan's intention of continuing to use armored cruisers in fleet engagements.
 They were also exactly the type of ships for which the college had argued unsuccessfully to add to the U.S. Navy before switching to battlecruisers.